 I summarise both Bonaventure’s and Scotus’ responses to Anselm and then give reasons why I think Scotus view is better.

 I then set Scotus view within an evolutionary view of the world.

 Anselm’s “Cur Deus Homo?”

 There is a special emphasis in the New Testament and in Christian traditions that Jesus is in some way a remedy for the failures of humanity in our relations to God, each other and the wider world.
 Such things are often expressed under the terms Atonement (making a reconciliation) and Redemption (paying a price).
 In the older traditions of the Church the Jesus death on the cross was seen in various ways as Christ’s surrender to the devil (ie to the evil of the world) in order to release us and restore us to God’s intended everlasting life and union.

 Anselm’s major work “Cur Deus Homo” (Why did God had become man?)” gave a definitive answer related to salvation expressed as a Satisfaction of God’s honour that humanity had infringed by being sinful.
 Anselm argued that no other sentient being could have done this.
 It needed a divine and human person to pay back a debt of honour to God that humanity had infringed by sinning.

-This theory of the debt of honour paid by the Saviour was in contrast to traditional Greek Patristic teaching that Jesus had paid a ransom to the forces of evil and had tricked the devil into accepting His death.
+As already said his theory of the debt of honour paid by the Saviour was in contrast to traditional Greek Patristic teaching that Jesus had paid a ransom to the forces of evil and had tricked the devil into accepting His death.
 Instead acccording to Anselm, Jesus paid our debts of failure to God by His own willing obedience.
 The debt of sin could not be cancelled by God’s compassion alone and would in fact make God unjust.
 There had to be payment to God proportionate to our many sins and that we ourselves could not satisfy God.
 The payment by Christ is the compassion of God towards us.

 There are of course three big problems with Anselm’s explanation of the Jesus’ death